Dr. Marcelo Almeida

-Marcelo Almeida received his DVM degree from the University of Brasil in 2003, a Masters Degree in Preventive Veterinary Medicine by the Federal University of State of Rio Grande do Sul in 2006, and a Ph.D. in Population Sciences in Animal Health from the Iowa State University.
-Marcelo has been working with the swine industry for the last 18 years with roles in a vertically integrated pork producer, genetic supplier, and pharmaceutical company.
-Marcelo is currently a clinical assistant professor and swine diagnostician at the ISU-VDL.
+Marcelo Almeida received his DVM degree from the University of Brasil in 2003, and a Masters Degree in Preventive Veterinary Medicine by the Federal University of State of Rio Grande do Sul in 2006.
+Marcelo has been working with the swine industry for the last 17 years with roles in a vertically integrated pork producer, genetic supplier, and pharmaceutical company.
+In 2016 he joined the graduate program at the VDPAM department at Iowa State University to work towards a Ph.D. degree and is also currently serving as a swine diagnostician at the ISU-VDL.

 Dr. Justin Brown

 Assistant Teaching Professor, Iowa State University in the College of Veterinary Medicine’s Veterinary Diagnostic and Production Animal Medicine Department

 Dr. Justin Brown is an Assistant Teaching Professor at Iowa State University in the College of Veterinary Medicine’s Veterinary Diagnostic and Production Animal Medicine Department.
 Dr. Brown earned his DVM in 2016 from the University of Georgia.
 Dr. Brown joined the ISU faculty in 2019 following his time as a post-doctoral research associate with the Swine Medicine Education Center.
 Dr. Brown teaches swine medicine topics in both the undergraduate and professional curriculums, serves as the lead veterinarian for the ISU swine farms, and conducts research focused on collaborative, applied projects in swine production medicine, disease ecology, and foreign animal disease preparedness and response.

 Dr. Eric Burrough

 Diagnostic Pathologist and Section Leader of Pathology, Iowa State University Veterinary Diagnostic Laboratory